 What accreditation does USF's MBA program hold?

-USF's MBA program, along with the College of Business and the School of Accountancy, is accredited by AACSB International – The Association for the Advancement of Collegiate Schools of Business.
+USF's MBA program, along with the Muma College of Business and the Lynn Pippenger School of Accountancy, is accredited by AACSB International – The Association for the Advancement of Collegiate Schools of Business.
 AACSB accreditation is the highest level of accreditation for business schools worldwide, and less than 10% of all business schools hold such accreditation.
-Click here Opens in a new window for more information about why accreditation matters or a list of accredited institutions worldwide.

 Does USF offer online courses in the MBA program?

-Stand-alone online courses are not a part of the MBA program, although some lectures may be available online.
-Many professors use Blackboard, a course management system as well as an online communication tool, to post readings, course assignments, book information, send email, and share other course-specific information whether the course is on campus or online.
+Some courses are available in an online format.
+Most professors use CANVAS, a course management system as well as an online communication tool, to post readings, course assignments, book information, send email, and share other course-specific information whether the course is on campus or online.
 We also have a fully Online MBA program .

 Does the MBA program offer career development or placement services?

 USF's Career Services coordinates USF's Career Fair and offers on-campus interviewing, job search workshops, mock interviews, and résumé referral services.
 Career Services' cooperative education program provides alternating terms of full-time study and full-time employment in a private enterprise or government agency over the course of the academic year.